 Customer Benefits of VMI Services

-Regarding customer – supplier relations, the goal of VMI is to improve the production and flow of inventory with better communication and information between the customer and supplier.
+The goal of VMI is to improve the production of inventory with better communication between the customer and supplier.

 The supplier can see when the customer is about to run out of inventory.
 This allows the supplier to plan more efficient production and distribution of a product.
 And the customer will not have to reorder products at the last minute.